-A central figure in technology and political activism in his country since the early 2000s, and a global voice during the Arab uprisings, Egyptian authorities have attempted to silence Alaa through unlawful imprisonment for most of the last 10 years.
+A central figure in technology and political activism in his country since the early 2000s, and a global voice during the Arab uprisings in the early 2010s, Egyptian authorities have attempted to silence Alaa through unlawful imprisonment for most of the last decade.

 Alaa has faced all manner of torture and inhumane treatment, and his friends and family have been subject to harassment, intimidation, and even detainment themselves.
-His most recent sentencing does not account for the more than two years Alaa has already spent in prison awaiting trial, confined to a small cell inside Cairo’s infamous Tora maximum security prison without a clock, books, or exercise, and only allowed out of his cell for court appearances and visitations.
+His most recent sentencing does not account for the more than two years Alaa already spent in prison awaiting trial, confined to a small cell inside Cairo’s infamous Tora maximum security prison without a clock, books, or exercise, and only allowed out of his cell for court appearances and visitations.
+Although he was recently transferred to the new Wadi el-Natrun prison complex where he “slept on a mattress for the first time in years” and received books and writing materials, and allowed to exercise, authorities are still targeting Alaa and denying his basic rights.
+Punishing Alaa is not enough, as authorities are persecuting people in the activist’s orbit, and denying those he shares a prison cell with access to a radio.
 Alaa’s sentence ends on January 3, 2027.

-Join us is calling on Egypt to #FreeAlaa, along with the thousands of other human rights defenders wrongfully detained in Egypt’s prisons.
+Join us in calling on Egypt and the UK Foreign Office to #FreeAlaa, along with the thousands of other human rights defenders wrongfully detained in Egyptian prisons.

 Have a press inquiry or want to know more about this campaign?
 Contact